Kitty Kallen

-Kitty Kallen (born Katie Kallen; May 25, 1921 – January 7, 2016) was an American popular singer whose career spanned from the 1930s to the 1960s, to include the Swing era of the Big Band years, the post-World War II pop scene and the early years of rock 'n roll.
+Katie "Kitty" Kallen (born May 25, 1921 – January 7, 2016) was an American singer whose career spanned from the 1930s to the 1960s, including the Swing era of the Big Band years, the post-World War II pop scene, and the early years of rock 'n roll.
 Kallen performed with popular big band leaders of the 1940s, including Jimmy Dorsey and Harry James, before establishing a solo career.

-She is widely known for her 1954 solo recording '"Little Things Mean a Lot", a song that stayed at the U.S. Billboard number one spot for nine consecutive weeks and took top honor as 1954's #1 song of the year, charted in the U.S. for almost seven months, hit No. 1 on the UK singles chart, and sold more than two million copies.
+She is best known for her 1954 solo recording '"Little Things Mean a Lot", a song that stayed at the U.S. Billboard number one spot for nine consecutive weeks and took top honor as 1954's #1 song of the year, charted in the U.S. for almost seven months, hit No. 1 on the UK singles chart, and sold more than two million copies.
 Voted "most popular female singer" in 1954 in both Billboard and Variety polls, Kallen lost her voice at the London Palladium in 1955 at the top of her career and stopped singing before an audience for four years.
 After testing her voice under a pseudonym in small town venues, she ultimately returned and went on to achieve 13 top-ten career hits.

 Early life

-Born Katie Kallen (her birth name at times erroneously reported as Katherine Kalinsky) on May 25, 1921, in Philadelphia, Pennsylvania, to Russian Jewish immigrants Samuel and Fannie Kalinsky (later Kallen), she was one of seven children.
+Born Katie Kallen (her birth name at times erroneously reported as Katherine Kalinsky) on May 25, 1921, in Philadelphia, Pennsylvania, to Russian Jewish immigrants Samuel and Fannie Kalinsky (née Kaplan) (later Kallen), she was one of seven children.
 As a child, she won an amateur contest by imitating popular singers.
 When she returned home with her prize, a camera, her father did not believe her, and punished her for stealing the camera.
 Only when neighbors subsequently visited to congratulate her did Kallen's father realize she had actually won it.

 Career

-As a young girl, she sang on The Children's Hour, a radio program sponsored by Horn & Hardart, the legendary automat chain.
+As a young girl, she sang on The Children's Hour, a radio program sponsored by Horn & Hardart, the automat chain.
 As a preteen, Kallen had a radio program on Philadelphia's WCAU and sang with the big bands of Jan Savitt in 1936, Artie Shaw in 1938, and Jack Teagarden in 1939.
 It was with Teagarden's band that Kallen cut her first records, eight sides in total.

 Shortly before her 21st birthday, on May 5, 1942, she sang the vocals for "Moonlight Becomes You", with Bobby Sherwood and His Orchestra at the second ever session for what was then still called Liberty Records but would soon be renamed Capitol Records.
 It was her only session for the label.

 At 21, she joined the Jimmy Dorsey band, replacing Helen O'Connell.
 One of her recordings with Dorsey was a favorite of American servicemen: "They're Either Too Young or Too Old" reached the No. 2 position in the Billboard charts in 1944.
 The same year, Kallen performed the vocals for Dorsey's number-one hit "Besame Mucho".
 Most of her singing assignments were in duets with Bob Eberly, and when Eberly left to go into the service toward the end of 1943, she joined Harry James's band.